Danial-Alh/fast-bleu/README.md

 # fast-bleu Package

-This is a fast multithreaded C++ implementation of NLTK BLEU with Python wrapper; computing BLEU and SelfBLEU score for a fixed reference set.
+This is a fast multithreaded C++ implementation of NLTK BLEU with Python wrapper; computing BLEU and SelfBLEU scores for a fixed reference set.
-It can return (Self)BLEU for different (max) n-grams simultaneously and efficiently (e.g. BLEU-2, BLEU-3 and etc.).
+It can return (Self)BLEU for different (max) n-grams simultaneously and efficiently (e.g. BLEU-2, BLEU-3, etc.).

 ## Installation